This guide is designed as a starting point for graduate students conducting literature reviews for their thesis, dissertation, or grant proposal.

 - it is an account of the major, peer-reviewed works published about your narrow topic

-- Framing a research question
+- Frame your research question

-- Searching relevant bodies of literature
+- Search relevant bodies of literature

-- Managing search results
+- Manage your search results

-- Synthesizing the research literature
+- Synthesize the research literature

-- Writing an assessment of the literature
+- Write an assessment of the literature

 This process is iterative.
 As you gain an understanding of your research topic, you will return to earlier steps to rethink, refine and rework your literature review.